balenaltd/handbook/Architecture-Calls.md

 Self service resinHUP cc @imrehg @agherzan

 * Actions:
-   * Ideally we’ll have self-service resinHUP (1.x -> 2.x, 2.x -> 2.x) available to our users before/around summit
+   * The goal is to have self-service resinHUP (1.x -> 2.x, 2.x -> 2.x) available to our users before/around summit

 TX2 - Pyro - Wifi firmware and license cc @telphan @agherzan